Orchid Root or Flower Spike?

 Another thing you’ll want to do as the flower spike starts growing is to insert a bamboo stake into the pot so that you can start clipping the flower spike to the stake as it grows.
 You can buy special plastic clips made specifically for this purpose.

 Take a look at the picture above.
 You can see the flower spike on two orchids clipped to the bamboo stakes with plastic orchid clips.
 Don’t be tempted to clip the flower spike to a bamboo stake too early.
 Wait until the flower spike it at least a few inches long.
 Otherwise you may risk snapping the flower spike off.
 I did that once and I was furious with myself!
 Be very gentle and don’t force things too much.
 As the flower spike grows longer, it’ll be easier.
-See the photo below as an example of what this looks like.

 Normally, as the flower spike grows, I’ll either take a second clip, or just move the original one higher up to support the flower spike.
 And don’t forget, don’t rotate the pot at the window as the flower spike is growing!